 Over time, UNHCR has strengthened the rights-based foundations of its work.
-UNHCR considers that its mandate is to work with refugees, stateless and internally displaced persons (IDPs) to ensure they can fulfil their rights (rather than to assist "beneficiaries").
+UNHCR considers that its mandate is to work with refugees and IDPs to ensure they can fulfil their rights (rather than to assist "beneficiaries").
 These rights include the right of every person to participate in deciding and shaping their lives.
 Reflecting its mandate, UNHCR has therefore adopted a community-based approach to working with all the people it serves, based on consultation and participation, without regard for sex, age, ethnicity or other attributes.